metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

     * Authorized external personnel, such as maintenance technicians, could exploit privileged access, creating risks comparable to insider threats.

-* **3. Liquid staking protocols**
+* **Liquid staking protocols**

   Liquid staking protocols would benefit from standardized DKG procedures implemented within the Ethereum client software.
-Such standardization enables them to integrate readily-available zero-knowledge proofs (ZKPs) for the verification of the DKG process, reducing complexity in their staker onboarding logic, and allowing protocol developers to concentrate on other critical aspects of their smart contract design.
+Such standardization enables them to integrate readily-available zero-knowledge proofs (ZKPs) for the verification of the DKG process, reducing complexity in their staker onboarding logic, and allowing them to focus on other more differentiating aspects of their protocol design.

-This specification provides a clear, detailed, and interoperable standard for distributed BLS12-381 key generation, promoting security, operational continuity, and resilience.
-Additionally, it fosters client diversity and ensures compatibility across multiple Ethereum client implementations.
+Ultimately, this specification provides a foundational building block for any application requiring secure, distributed key generation for BLS12-381.
+By addressing the critical needs of the Ethereum ecosystem, it promotes interoperability and client diversity while simultaneously serving as a public good for the wider technology landscape.

 # Acknowledgements